glutinum-org/Glutinum.Iconify/README.md

 Sometimes, you will need to fix or improve the default rule of the generator.

-In order, to archieve that you can pass a `Map` of rules.
+In order, to do that you can pass a `Map` of rules.

 - `Skip`: Don't generate an instruction for this icon
 - `ForceName`: Force the generated name for this icon